 Location: North Andaman, Andaman and Nicobar Islands

-13. Take a bike ride till the Little Andaman Lighthouse
+13. Little Andaman Lighthouse

 Located some 14 kilometres east of Hut Bay, the Little Andaman Lighthouse is a place you shouldn’t miss visiting.
 You can take a bike ride to reach here within minutes, and admire the 41 metre high lighthouse that overlooks the sprawling sea and forests.